whdinata/mestara-034cd/donate.md

     title: Thank you for your donation!
     subtitle: We are glad that you would like to support our cause too.
     content: >-
         We receive the payment methods below.
 There is no minimum and maximum amount for the donation.
-All donations are one-time

         In case you could not find what you prefer, please contact us with the [contact form](\general-enquiries).